Maintain ditches

 Living environment, Nutrient cycle

-Based on climate models, precipitation is increasing in Estonia, making it necessary to establish and maintain a high quality drainage system and ditching to adapt to climate change.
-Drainage of wet grasslands ensures grassland productivity, but also creates water-related habitats.
+Climate models indicate increased precipitation in Estonia, making it necessary to establish and maintain a high-quality drainage system to adapt to climate change.
+Draining wet grasslands ensures their productivity while also creating water-related habitats.

 Description of the action

-Manage ditches, maintaining a balance between open and tall vegetated areas on the banks.
-For example, leave trees on the north side of the pond but remove some on the south side to create sunny areas.
-When maintaining ditches, remove invasive aquatic plants, reeds and wolfbane.
+Maintain ditches, ensuring a balance between open and tall vegetation on the banks.
+For example, leave trees on the northern side of a pond but partially remove them on the southern side to create sunlit areas.
+When maintaining ditches, remove invasive aquatic plants, reeds, and cattails.

 Why?

-Ditch networks provide vital drainage functions and help create favourable soil conditions.
-Ditches support a wide range of animals, plants and insects.
-The best ditches are shallow-sloped and stepped-edged with natural vegetation.
-Ditch vegetation should be managed at 2-5 year intervals.
-Preference should be given to maintenance in the autumn and winter months.
-Some aquatic plants can quickly compete with other plants.
-Limiting the growth and species of plants is necessary to promote a diverse pond community.
+Drainage networks perform vital functions in soil management and help create favorable soil conditions.
+Ditches support many animals, plants, and insects.
+The best ditches have gentle slopes and stepped edges with natural vegetation.
+Vegetation along ditch banks should be managed every 2-5 years, preferably in autumn and winter.
+Some aquatic plants can quickly outcompete others, so controlling plant growth and species diversity is necessary to maintain a diverse pond ecosystem.